-Ms Iris Wesselmann, Math/Science teacher at Carquinez Middle School, Friend of CREEC, Super Teacher who bribes us with marshmallows! visited CREEC with her classes(24 and 28 students) The 24 group class potted up seedlings of basil and salvia, 5 flats of each, !60 plants in all.
-They understand the life of a plant, root structure, stem, and leaves.They really liked mixing the soil in the wheelbarrow!
-The 28 group of students potted 1 gallon pots of ash and oak trees to 5 gallon pots so they could grow bigger.
-Almost everyone repotted a tree or 2.
-They loaded the labeled transplanted beauties and put them in a shaded spot with water.
-Both groups were excited and enthusiastic.
-CREEC, the treasure under the bridge, is being found out! due to the efforts of this wonderful woman!
-Several of her students have completed paperwork and are finishing their community service to be a part of CREEC's Youth Group.
+The class of 28 students transplanted ash and oak tree from 1-gallon pots to 5-gallon pots so they can grow bigger.
+Almost everyone re-potted a tree or two.
+They loaded the labeled transplanted beauties and put them in a shady spot and watered them.
+Both classes were excited and enthusiastic.
+We're grateful that the students were able to visit CREEC, the treasure under the bridge—all due to the efforts of this wonderful teacher!
+Several of her students have completed paperwork and are finishing their ten community service hours to join CREEC's Youth Group.

-The following students participated at CREEC in September:
+Seven students participated at CREEC in September.

 CREEC Greenhouse Youth Group fall hours are Tuesdays and Thursdays from 5:00 pm to dark and Saturdays from 10 am to 2 pm.
 Come by and work with us, check out the restoration sites, or just see what plants are growing and what wildlife is flying around at CREEC Greenhouse!

 CREEC is such an exciting place to be a part of.
 Thank you for letting CREEC Greenhouse continue to be our hidden treasure under the bridge!